 One day she meets Alexandria: a furious loner who spurns Ryann’s offer of friendship.
 After a horrific accident leaves Alexandria with a broken arm, the two misfits are brought together despite themselves— and Ryann learns her secret: Alexandria’s mother is an astronaut who volunteered for a one-way trip to the edge of the solar system.

 Every night without fail, Alexandria waits to catch radio signals from her mother.
 And it’s up to Ryann to lift her onto the roof day after day until the silence between them grows into friendship, and eventually something more.

-My Thoughts: I love these characters are how flawed they are, but how they also subvert expectations.
+My Thoughts: I love how flawed these characters are, and how they also subvert expectations.
 My only complaint is that the F/F romance doesn’t even happen until the end of the book.
 It makes sense in the story, but is still kind of unsatisfying.
 Either way, Ancrum’s writing is great and this was a really good story.